erfanzar/FJFormer/README.md

 The goal of FJFormer is to make your life easier when working with Flax and JAX.
 Whether you are training a new model, fine-tuning an existing one, or just exploring the capabilities of these powerful frameworks, FJFormer offers

-- FlashAttention on `TPU/GPU` 🧬
+- Pallas Kernels for GPU,TPU
-- BITComputations for 8,6,4 BIT Flax Models 🤏
+- BITComputations for 8,6,4 BIT Flax Models
-- Smart Dataset Loading
 - Built-in functions and Loss functions
-- GPU-Pallas triton like implementation of `Softmax`, `FlashAttention`, `RMSNorm`, `LayerNorm`
 - Distributed and sharding Model Loaders and Checkpoint Savers
 - Monitoring Utils for *TPU/GPU/CPU* memory `foot-print`
+- Optimizers
 - Special Optimizers with schedulers and Easy to Use
 - Partitioning Utils
-- LoRA with `XRapture` 🤠
+- LoRA

 and A lot of these features are fully documented so i gusse FJFormer has something to offer, and it's not just a Computation BackEnd for [EasyDel](https://github.com/erfanzar/EasyDel).